 Very often the pain can be globalised over the foot, therefore it can be difficult to pin down exactly what the problem is and that’s where we come in.
 We look at the areas of the foot closely during a biomechanical assessment and take the time to find a more specific diagnosis.
 If we diagnose a biomechanical foot problem, insoles represent a non-invasive approach to treatment.

 At our Kingston clinic, we offer an express orthotic insole service which takes two hours from initial assessment to manufacture and fitting.
-We open late on Monday, Tuesday and Thursday evenings until 19:00 to accommodate people who would like their express service outside working hours.
+We open late on Thursday evenings until 19:00 to accommodate people who would like their express service outside working hours.

 The feet often suffer from increases in pressure on foot structures and the surrounding soft tissues, creating localised pain in the foot and ankle, as well as problems in the lower limbs, knees, hips and back.